microsoft/pxt-adafruit/docs/lessons/seismograph/activity.md

 ## 2.

-* Connect a micro:bit to your computer using your USB cable
+Connect a micro:bit to your computer using your USB cable

 ![](/static/mb/lessons/seismograph3.png)

-* Click or tap the compile button for the seismograph program to run the program on the micro:bit.
+Click or tap the compile button for the seismograph program to run the program on the micro:bit.

 ![](/static/mb/lessons/seismograph4.png)

 ## 3.

 The flat, black colored line should appear directly beneath the colored line.
-The block line measures the micro:bit acceleration.
+The black line measures the micro:bit acceleration.

 Run the acceleration experiment by vigarously moving the plate in any direction or move the object below the micro:bit (such as a table).